PavelKriz/PavelKriz.github.io/README.md

 * you have to install or jekyll packages, bundler etc.
 * to serve the page localy run `bundle exec jekyll serve`

+## Pages

+The pages that are shown in the navi are determined automaticaly or with the setup in `_config.yml`.
+In my case it is the setup, because you wont to control the order of the pages.
+It is stated under the `header_pages:` in `_config.yml`.

 ## Development